Coding Agent Log To Blog Post

 Using chat history to create richer blog drafts

-I built a working promo video draft in 30 minutes.
-I also got a complete transcript of the AI conversation that produced it.
+I built a promo video draft in 30 minutes.
+The AI chat transcript shows how.

-The code tells you what I built.
-The conversation tells you why and how: false starts, creative corrections, decisions, and dead ends.
+The code shows what I built.
+The conversation reveals the why and how: false starts, corrections, decisions, and dead ends.

 (Tip: I use the SpecStory extension to automatically capture every chat.)